 Would I Recommend Trust.Zone?

 I would.
 The only issue I’ve found is a customer support.
 It’s an outdated and slow ticket system.
 You just can’t be sure if you’ll get the answer in 5 minutes or in 5 hours.

 Other than that, everything looks great.
 Registration and installation are simple, they don’t keep your sensitive (or any) information and their pricing is pretty darn good, compared to other VPN providers.

 If you are not completely satisfied with paid VPN services, you can contact them in the first 10 days of usage and you’ll be given a 100% refund.
 Or you can just try Trust.Zone VPN for free!

 In my opinion, just give Trust.Zone a shot and stay safe!

 Experienced in copywriting, SEO and creative writing (journalism, blogging, poetry, lullabies etc.).
 Public communication bachelor and HoReCa expert.
 A strange sense of humor but bearable.
-Has a beard, a cat, a fiancee, and a hedgehog.
+Has a beard, a cat, a fiancee, a hedgehog, and a brand new pug.

 Web Hosting Reviews – the most reliable review website, that provides real information about web hosting companies, their features, prices, pros & cons, and advice.
 Dedicated to serve web developers, small and big businesses, or those simply in need for a blog, we are trusted by thousands of webmasters.
 Our angle is to provide information and advice from a customer to a customer on all aspects related to web hosting.